Skip to main content

 Cause 4: A stuck dispenser switch or control fault

-The paddle you press actuates a small microswitch.
+The paddle actuates a small microswitch.
 On dispensers with a display, the control board can also lock out the circuit.
-If ice works and the filter and line are good, but pressing the paddle does nothing and you hear no click, the switch or board is the suspect.
+If ice works and the filter and line are fine, but pressing the paddle does nothing and you hear no click, the switch or board is the suspect.
+Reaching either one means pulling the door panel.
+A dispenser control board on a GE Profile is more involved still, and we diagnose to the actual fault before ordering parts so you’re not paying for a guess.

-If your dispenser is down and the checks above did not bring it back, call ADRIUM at (925) 999-4095 or email [email protected].
+Call ADRIUM at (925) 999-4095 or email [email protected].
 We cover the Tri-Valley out of San Ramon.
+Call and we’ll get you on the schedule fast, often same or next day when we can.
 You can also book through our contact page or read how we triage refrigeration on the refrigerator repair guide.

 FAQ